RossanaB93/segLA/README.md

 •	.txt files -> saved metrics (Dice coefficient, Hausdorff distance...)

 ### data_with_cross_validation_scheme.py
-some helper function to manage data and other stuff
+some helper function to manage data and other stuff.

 ### test_LAsegmentation_with_cross_validation.py
-test_LAsegmentation_with_cross_validation.py do segmentations of a dataset, based on the best_metric_model.pth (parameters of the U-net).
+test_LAsegmentation_with_cross_validation.py do segmentations of the test dataset for each fold, based on the best_metric_model.pth (parameters of the U-net).

 ### notes
 uses monai 1.2.0 installed using